Unpackaged Cosmetic Products

 • For cosmetics, providing the consumer with the ingredient list for each product purchased (so when they take it home they will have the ingredient list in case of any issues).

-I suppose there are some retail stores (and maybe people at craft shows and fairs) that intentionally (and often successfully) try to deceive or mislead by omitting necessary information and get away with it because there just aren’t enough state and federal inspectors to catch everyone.
-I truly believe, though, that people and businesses trying to intetionally deceive are in the minority.
+I suppose there are some retail stores (and maybe people at craft shows and fairs) that intentionally (and often successfully) try to deceive or mislead by omitting necessary information and “get away with it” because there just aren’t enough state and federal inspectors to catch everyone.
+I truly believe, though, that people and businesses trying to intetionally deceive are in a very small minority.

-Then there are those stores and individuals who don’t understand the laws and regulations …. but would try to follow them if they knew what they were.
-They do usually attempt to inform their customers, with signage and verbally and aren’t trying to hide anything.
+Then there are those stores and individuals who don’t understand the laws and regulations… but who would try to follow them if they knew what they were.
+They do usually attempt to inform their customers, with signage and verbally, and they aren’t trying to hide anything.

 Finally, there are the stores that have figured out a way to reasonably comply with the intent of the law.
 The last time I was in a Lush store (years ago) the signs were informative and when I purchased, the cashier printed labels (like deli labels) for each product that I purchased.
 It showed the name of the product, ingredients, weight and price, and (of course) had the Lush logo and information on it.
-When I looked at pix online, there were many of Lush items that were in bags with deli-like labels.
-To me, that seems to fulfil the intent of the law and regulation.
+When I looked at pictures of their products online, there were many Lush items that were in bags with deli-like labels.
+To me, that seems to fulfil the intent of the law and the regulations.

 If you are selling “naked” products, make sure you have signage up that tells the net content of the products (“4 oz soap bars” or “6 oz bath bombs”) and (for cosmetics) have the ingredient list clearly displayed.